la2050/archive/_projects/2015/challengemaker.md

     - Mobilize for systems change
     - There is no limit to the good we can do with this tool.
   Where will you be working?: []
-  How can the LA2050 community and other stakeholders help your proposal succeed?
-Specifics: 'We''d love to work with our team :)'
-  How can the LA2050 community and other stakeholders help your proposal succeed?
-Other: '0' How can the LA2050 community and other stakeholders help your proposal succeed?
-Quality improvement research: '1' How can the LA2050 community and other stakeholders help your proposal succeed?
-Money (financial capital): '1' How can the LA2050 community and other stakeholders help your proposal succeed?
-Volunteers/staff (human capital): '1' How can the LA2050 community and other stakeholders help your proposal succeed?
-Publicity/awareness (social capital): '1' 'How can the LA2050 community and other stakeholders help your proposal succeed?
-Infrastructure (building/space/vehicles, etc.)': '1'
-  How can the LA2050 community and other stakeholders help your proposal succeed?
-Education/training: '1' 'How can the LA2050 community and other stakeholders help your proposal succeed?
-Technical infrastructure (computers, etc.)': '1'
-  How can the LA2050 community and other stakeholders help your proposal succeed?
-Community outreach: '1' How can the LA2050 community and other stakeholders help your proposal succeed?
-Network/relationship support: '1' How will your proposal improve the following “Connect” metrics?:
+  How will your proposal improve the following “Connect” metrics?:
     - Rates of volunteerism
     - Voting rates by race